ibm-cloud-docs/satellite/ts-host-assign-416.md

 # Why can't I assign a RHEL 9 host to a 4.16 cluster?
 {: #host-assign-416}

+Resolve host assignment failures when assigning a RHEL 9 host to a {{site.data.keyword.satelliteshort}} cluster running version 4.16.
+{: shortdesc}

 When you try to assign RHEL 9 host to a version 4.16 cluster, you see a message similar to the following error in the host logs.
 {: tsSymptoms}